Qiskit/qiskit-serverless/infrastructure/helm/quantumserverless/README.md

 Update values.yaml file.
 Find and replace the following strings

 - **GATEWAY-CHANGEME**: string used as the secret for a OIDC protocol
-- **GRAFANASECRET-CHANGEME**: string used as the secret for a OIDC protocol for Grafana

 Install from the default values file
 ```shell